computerconquest/TechnicalTest/README.md

   - The badges at the top were intended to display the top clients/products
   - What sort of user experience improvements would you make?
 - Describe how the chart works.
 (No tricks here, just basics of how it figures out how tall the bars should be.)
+- Send us a screenshot of the updated version.

 Feel free to add any comments you want to the bottom of this or send it to us at the end.